-1 Design for durability/ reliability The ability of a product to perform the function(s) it was designed and built for an extended period or a specified period, without experiencing failure or excessive wear and tear, also considering its environmental .performances 2 Design for modularity and part standardization A design approach meant to achieve the maximum level of simplification and standardization in product design with a common product platform and more efficient use of resources.
-In manufacturing fields, universalization, .serialization, and modularization are the three most important metrics 3 Design for ease of maintenance and repair It allows the products and parts to be maintained and repaired easily to retain the functional capability of a product or restore the working .condition of a damaged product 4 Design for upgradability An approach to the design meant to facilitate the enhancement of a .product's functional as well as physical fitness for ease of upgrade 5 Design for disassembly and reassembly This strategy allows for the separation and reassembly of products and parts in the most efficient way, i.e., the most suitable sequence is determined with minimal removal of components, ensuring environmental .safety, and avoiding future costly environmental liabilities 6 Design for component recovery It includes design for refurbishment and design for remanufacturing.
+1 Design for durability/ reliability reliability reliability durability reliability reliability 2 2 Design for modularity and part standardization Design for modularity and part standardization Design for and standardization in product design with a common product platform more efficient use of resources.
+In manufacturing fields, universalization .serialization, and modularization are the three most important metric 3 3 Design for ease of maintenance and repair Design for ease of maintenance and repair Design for ease to retain the functional capability of a product or restore the working condition of a damaged product 4 Design for upgradability An approach to the design meant to facilitate the enhancement of product's functional as well as physical fitness for ease of upgrade 5 5 Design for disassembly and reassembly and reassembly and reassembly and reassembly and reassembly and avoiding future costly environmental liabilities 6 Design for component recovery It includes design for refurbishment and design for remanufacturing.
 The concept of recovery stems from the fact that a certain number of parts or subassemblies have a design life that exceeds the life of the product .itself, making the idea of reuse practical